 (Kan.
 Stat.
 Ann. § 21-5414)

 In Missouri, Domestic Assault is the crime commonly charged when the alleged victim is 17 years old or older.
-Other crimes are chargeable for abuse to children or the elderly.
-There are three degrees of Domestic Assault, and prior convictions as well as the severity of bodily harm affect charging and sentencing decisions.
+There are four degrees of Domestic Assault, and prior convictions as well as the severity of bodily harm affect both charging and sentencing decisions.

 Third Degree Domestic Assault, generally, involves physical harm or threat of harm to a family or household member.
 It may also include the knowing isolation of a household member from having access to communication devices or transportation.
-The range of conduct is broad under the statute.
-The possible consequences for this class A misdemeanor include up to a year imprisonment and up to $1000 in fines.
-A third or subsequent conviction, however, is considered a class D felony punishable by up to 4 years imprisonment and $5000 in fines.
+The range of conduct is broad under this statute, too.
+This is a class E felony and carries up to four years imprisonment and up to a $10,000.00 fine.
+A third or subsequent conviction is considered a class D felony which is punishable by up to 7 years in prison and a $10,000.00 fine.

 (Mo.
 Rev. Stat. § 565.074)

 Second Degree Domestic Assault involves physical injury to the victim by the use of a weapon or by choking.
 It can also include recklessly causing a serious physical injury to the victim.
-This is considered a class C felony punishable by up to 7 years imprisonment and $5000 in fines.
+This is considered a class D felony punishable by up to 7 years imprisonment and $10,000.00.

 (Mo.
 Rev. Stat. § 565.073)

-First Degree Domestic Assault carries with it the most severe penalties of the domestic assault crimes.
+First Degree Domestic Assault carries with it the most severe penalties.
 It involves attempting to kill a family or household member, or knowingly causing or attempting to cause serious physical injury to that person.
 The difference between this and Second Degree Domestic Assault is the knowledge, versus recklessness, requirement leading to the serious injury.
 If the domestic assault actually causes serious injury or if the accused has a prior conviction for domestic assault it is a class A felony punishable by 10 to 30 years or life imprisonment.
 If it does not cause serious injury it is a class B felony punishable by 5 to 15 years in prison.

 (Mo.
 Rev. Stat. § 565.072)

-In addition to possible jail time and fines in either State, extraneous consequences may follow, such as temporary restraining orders and even adverse court orders regarding child custody and support.
-In short, you could lose not only your liberty, but also your ability to be near your family!
+In addition to possible jail time and fines in either State, collateral consequences may follow, such as temporary restraining orders and even adverse court orders regarding child custody and support.
+In short, you could lose not only your liberty, but much more.

 If you need help from an experienced domestic violence defense attorney, contact Greg Watt at The Watt Law Firm today.